sommerharris/Computer_Systems/course_synthesis/Analysis_and_Discussion.md

 ANALYSIS
 ------talk about emergent bahavior and core principles of good design???

-At the time that I'm writing this, I've not been able to get my clock counter to go above zero.
-When I have my task iterations- which run some of the functions in my cache- above 1 I get the error message "segmentation fault (core dump)."
+During my first tests, I was not able to get my clock counter to go above zero.
+When I had my task iterations- which run some of the functions in my cache- above 1 I got the error message "segmentation fault (core dump)."
 I was having seg fault issues earlier in the creation of this project as well, which I figured I would circle back to after setting up the test harnesses, pthreads, and clocking mechanisms.
 The situation I'm in now with the code really exemplifies why it's important to build in C one step at a time, and implement smaller experiements along the way to test hypotheses.
 There are many areas in my code where I would love to go back and set up experiments to learn more about how it works.

+Ultimately, I was able to get an actual number on the clock by using a previous version of my code from before the segmentation faults started showing up.
+You can read more about this in the 'timing test' section of this analysis.

 SEGMENTATION FAULTS